-Existing optimization strategies for BD-RIS can mainly be catogarized into three types.
-The first type of approaches seeks the closed-form solution of the corresponding optimization problem \cite{closeform, tree,forest,mutualcoupling2}.
-However, this method is applicable only in very limited scenarios, such as single-user single-input single-output (SISO) systems.
-The second type is heuristic approaches \cite{twostage}.
-Specifically, the authors in \cite{twostage} proposed a heuristic two-stage approach, which first determines the scattering matrix heuristically and then treat it as fixed in beamforming design.
-This kind of heuristic method, however, lacks theoretical support and does not offer any performance guarantees.
-The third type is optimization-based approaches, which leverages classical optimization techniques to tackle the complexities imposed by BD-RISs.
-Examples include employing manifold optimization for unitary constraints \cite{group_conn,grouping,yang}, applying penalty dual decomposition to handle unitary and symmetric constraints \cite{PDD}, applying Neumann series approximation \cite{mutualcoupling} and quasi-Newton method \cite{RSMA0} to deal with matrix inversion, etc. These approaches generally achieve satisfactory performance with theoretical guarantee, but at the expense of higher computational cost than heuristic approaches.
+Existing optimization strategies for BD-RISs can mainly be catagorized into closed-form approaches, heuristic approaches, and optimization-based approaches.
+Closed-form approaches seek the closed-form solution of the corresponding optimization problem \cite{closeform, tree,forest,mutualcoupling2}.
+However, this kind of method is applicable only in very limited scenarios, such as single-user single-input single-output (SISO) systems.
+Heuristic approaches \cite{twostage} first determine the scattering matrix heuristically and then treat it as fixed in beamforming design.
+Although simple, such approaches lack theoretical support and do not offer performance guarantees.
+Optimization-based approaches leverage classical optimization techniques to tackle the complexities imposed by BD-RISs.
+Examples include employing manifold optimization for unitary constraints \cite{group_conn,grouping,yang}, applying penalty dual decomposition to handle unitary and symmetric constraints \cite{PDD}, applying Neumann series approximation \cite{mutualcoupling} and quasi-Newton method \cite{RSMA0} to deal with matrix inversion, etc. These approaches generally achieve satisfactory performance, but at the expense of higher computational cost than heuristic approaches.
 The key to designing optimization-based approaches is to strike a balance between efficiency and effectiveness.